mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 {% hint style="info" %}
 Some of the solutions in the example code are actually basic enough that they need no Entity or higher-level constructs to deal with them (not even services!).

-As said in the introduction, DDD is sometimes overkill.
+As said in the introduction, DDD is sometimes overkilling.
 {% endhint %}

 Let's read what Evans writes about layering our services:

 > **Application Layer**: Defines the jobs the software is supposed to do and directs the expressive domain objects to work out problems.
 The tasks this layer is responsible for are meaningful to the business or necessary for interaction with the application layers of other systems.
 This layer is kept thin.
 It does not contain business rules or knowledge, but only coordinates tasks and delegates work to collaborations of domain objects in the next layer down.
-It does not have state reflecting the business situation, but it can have state that reflects the progress of a task for the user or the program.
+It does not have a state reflecting the business situation, but it can have a state that reflects the progress of a task for the user or the program.
 >
 > **Domain Layer**: Responsible for representing concepts of the business, information about the business situation, and business rules.
 State that reflects the business situation is controlled and used here, even though the technical details of storing it are delegated to the infrastructure.
 This layer is the heart of business software.
 >
 > — Source: Eric Evans (via [https://martinfowler.com/bliki/AnemicDomainModel.html](https://martinfowler.com/bliki/AnemicDomainModel.html))

 The intuitive difference should be clear, but I've found that it may take a refactoring or two to find the best balance, especially when balancing Domain Services and Aggregates.